VET - Veterinary Science (VET)

 VET 2003 Veterinary Pathology (2-2-3)

 Provides students with an understanding of principles of disease related to pathological processes (mechanisms of cell injury, inflammation and healing, degeneration, necrosis, and neoplasia, vascular disturbance) and their causes (physical, chemical, infectious and genetic).
-Students will be introduced with concepts of general features of the immune system, innate and adaptive immunity, disorders of the immune system and immunodiagnostic techniques.
+Students will be introduced to concepts and general features of the immune system, innate and adaptive immunity, disorders of the immune system and immunodiagnostic techniques.

 Prerequisites: VET 1203